-Hyannis Loop
+Hyannis Crosstown

-The Hyannis Loop operates Monday-Saturday from at 7am to 5:50 pm with extended hours to 10:35 pm on Friday and Saturday.
-The Hyannis Loop connects at the Hyannis Transportation Center with several other services.
-Loop service travels in both directions hourly and each round trip takes about 50 minutes.
-Passengers can board the bus at any of the designated stops, or flag the driver anywhere along the route to stop.
+The Hyannis Crosstown operates Monday-Saturday from at 8am to 5:50 pm.
+The Hyannis Crosstown connects at the Hyannis Transportation Center with several other services.
+Service travels in both directions hourly and each round trip takes about 50 minutes.
+Passengers can board the bus at any of the designated stops or flag the driver anywhere along the route to stop.